Cost of Living in Malaysia

 Will I save money living in Malaysia?

 "Exceeded them, definitely.
 Cost of Living is very low here, except for wine and spirits, which are taxed heavily.
 But I can still get a tin of cheap beer for @US$1.
 My 3BR/2B penthouse condo costs US$600/month and has a gym, pool, mall, and loads of cafes and shops withing strolling distance.
-I tend to eat local and avoid Fast Food places which are considered "luxury" restaurants here," said one expat in Kuching.
+I tend to eat local and avoid Fast Food places which are considered "luxury" restaurants here," explained one expat living in Kuching.

 What is the average cost of housing in Malaysia?